 Sector Comparisons

 For a more complete understanding of the market and valuation standards, consider comparisons within the broader retail sector when benchmarking vending machine businesses.
-The chart and table below includes key metrics from sales of select retail businesses on BizBuySell between 2020 and 2024.
+The chart and table below include key metrics from sales of select retail businesses on BizBuySell between 2021 and 2025.

 Get started with BizBuySell